neurobagel/documentation/docs/user_guide/annotation_tool.md

    - Neurobagel understands a set of predefined variables (e.g., "Age", "Sex", "Diagnosis", "Assessment tool")
    - Your task is to look through the columns in your table and identify those that contain information about these variables
    - Once a standardized variable is selected the tool will automatically infer the data type

+!!! tip "When to manually select data type"
+    You need to manually select the data type (Categorical or Continuous) in two cases: when your column doesn't match any standardized variable, and when you map to a multi-column measure standardized variable like "Assessment tool".

 ![Annotation tool multi-column measures step screenshot](../imgs/annotate/multi_column_measures.png)